 Maribelle Cormack (1902-1984) was the published author of at least 20 books, director of the Roger Williams Museum of Natural History (1947-1972), and a lifelong educator.
 Her writing, fiction and non-fiction, reflects her interest in various subjects including astronomy, anthropology, history, and genealogy.
-Materials include manuscripts, correspondence, research materials, lectures, slides, photographs, and the writings of her father, Adam Cormack.
-This collection was acquired by Rhode Island College Special Collections between 1981 and 1983 as a gift from her brother Bruce L. Cormack.
-Several of Cormack's published works are also held by Special Collections but are not indexed in this finding aid.
-Please contact James P. Adams Library, Special Collections, Rhode Island College (+1-401-456-9653) for more information.
+Collection materials include manuscripts, correspondence, research materials, lectures, slides, photographs, and the writings of her father, Adam Cormack.

 The papers pertain principally to DeCiantis' career as a lawyer.
 There is information on Rhode Island politics, 1930's-1960's; the Rhode Island Family Court, 1961-1974; and personal matters, 1920's-1970's.
 Material on politics in Rhode Island for the period 1936-1940 is of particular interest.